rix0rrr/conquest-viewer/README.md

 # Extremely simple Conquest viewer

-This is viewer for the Conquest AI game at [http://theaigames.com/](http://theaigames.com/).
+This is a viewer for the Conquest AI game at [http://theaigames.com/](http://theaigames.com/).

 ![Screenshot](screenshot.png "Screenshot")